d3ska/d3ska.github.io/_posts/2021-11-05-list-in-java.md

 #### Stack

 The stack is a linear data structure that is used to store the collection of objects. **It is based on Last-In-First-Out (LIFO).**
-Stack is a class that falls under the Collection framework that extends the Vector class.
-It also implements interfaces List, Collection, Iterable, Cloneable, Serializable.
+Stack is a class that falls under the Collection framework that **extends the Vector class.** It also implements interfaces List, Collection, Iterable, Cloneable, Serializable.
 It represents the LIFO stack of objects.
-Before using the Stack class, we must import the java.util package.